MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-identity-providers.md

 ### [Generic OAuth 2](#tab/ga2)

-Use this provider to configure any generic OAuth2 identity provider that has similar expectations as Entra ID provider, particularly AD v2.
+Use this provider to configure any generic OAuth2 identity provider that has similar expectations as Microsoft Entra ID provider, particularly AD v2.
 For this connection type, the query strings and request body payloads are fixed.

 | Property | Description or value |
 |--|--|